Collaborative for the Economics of Psychedelics (CEP)

 • In collaboration with the Usona Institute, modeling the cost-effectiveness of psilocybin-assisted psychotherapy to treat major depressive disorders.

 • In collaboration with Johns Hopkins University’s Center for Psychedelic and Consciousness Research, evaluating the cost-effectiveness of psilocybin-assisted therapy for smoking cessation.
+Under review at JAMA Open.

 This two-page summary provides additional information on CEP's mission and activities.